Science diplomacy for effective multilateralism

 National bodies call for action over resources held in common

-As nations seek to shorten supply lines and strengthen trade links, new regional interest blocs emerge.
-This changes balances of geopolitical power and how international science projects are established, as science resource sharing and collaborations mirror economic patterns.
 Studies of large parts of oceans protected from exploitation — Marine Protection Areas — provide evidence that international action can bring about significant beneficial change to global commons.
-Tensions between the US, Russia and China over Arctic resources grow more intense and prove rich territory for science diplomacy to prove its worth.
+Tensions between the US, Russia and China over Arctic resources grow more intense, involving science diplomats in both collaborative and competitive activities.

 10-yearhorizon